 Affidavit of Lost Passport (PDF)

-Affidavit Travel of Minor to the Philippines
+Affidavit of Support and Consent Allowing Travel of Minor to the Philippines (PDF)

-Affidavit Minor Travel to Germany (PDF)
+Affidavit of Support and Consent Allowing Minor Travel to Germany (PDF)

 Affidavit of Support and Guarantee